DavidNexuss/superspades/README.md

 * **voxel_renderdistance**: World render distance (256 by deafault)
 * **cg_keyMedkit**: keybinding to issue medkit command (q by deafault)

+## Linux building

+Linux building steps have been automated with the script linuxMake.sh which will compile automatically everything and generate an also generate an AppImage.
+Just issue ./linuxMake.sh after cloning the repo
+You can also target Windows and compile from a unix system using MinGW, the script windowMake.sh will generate a Makefile to create the binary using mingw chain.

 Everything else was made by yyt and the community of openspades: https://github.com/yvt/openspades